 - The Ledder Family (Mildred & Ted – Vaudeville Performers & friends to my mother)

-- Volney Phifer (aka Captain Phifer – Owner/Trainer of the lion and Uncle to Mildred)
+- Volney Phifer (aka Captain Phifer – Owner/Trainer of the lion and brother-in-law to Mildred)

 - Leo the Lion aka Slats 🦁